 What is a quorum for the Annual Meeting?
 A quorum is required in order to hold a valid meeting.
 To have a quorum, shareholders entitled to cast a majority of votes at the online Annual Meeting must be present online at the Annual Meeting or by proxy.
-Under Indiana law, where the Company is incorporated, broker non-votes and abstentions do not affect the determination of whether a quorum is present.
+Broker non-votes and abstentions do not affect the determination of whether a quorum is present.

 How do I attend and participate in the online Annual Meeting?
-As part of our precautions regarding the coronavirus (COVID-19) pandemic and to support the health and well-being of our shareholders, the Annual Meeting is being held in a virtual-only format this year.
-If you are a shareholder of record as of the close of business on March 15, 2021, you may attend, vote, ask questions and also view the list of shareholders of record as of March 15, 2021 during the meeting, by logging into the meeting at www.virtualshareholdermeeting.com/XYL2021.
+As part of our precautions regarding the coronavirus (COVID-19) pandemic and to support the health and well-being of our shareholders, director nominees, officers and employees, the Annual Meeting is being held exclusively online via webcast.
+If you are a shareholder of record as of the close of business on March 14, 2022, you may attend, vote, ask questions and view the list of shareholders of record as of March 14, 2022 during the meeting, by logging into the meeting at www.virtualshareholdermeeting.com/XYL2022.
 To log in, you will need your unique 16-digit control number, which is found on your Notice, proxy card or the instructions that accompanied your proxy materials (in the box marked by an arrow).